ddekroon/school/cis3210 networking/myapp/README.txt

 0709999
 ddekroon@uoguelph.ca

-Networking lab 2
+Networking lab 5

-To run this lab, run the paster server --reload development.ini on the command line then go to 127.0.0.1:5000/users/
+To run this lab, run the paster server --reload development.ini on the command line then go to 127.0.0.1:5000

-You can add a userid off the command line by /users/:userid.
-You can also add users using the input form on the page.
-The users that get inputted have a userid, and an attribute field.
-Any users can be deleted and there is one large delete button at the bottom of the users table.
-Feel free to email me with any questions!!
+To use this lab, go to the Users Page.
+From there you can add a new user using the form at the bottom, delete a user using the delete individual users button, or delete all users.
+When you add a new user the username and password get escaped using the MySQLdb.escape_string() function.
+You must have something written in for both username AND password (strlen > 0) in order for the insert to work.